opendnssec/opendnssec-manual/wiki/opendnssec13.md

 The stages are:

 1. Extract the DNSKEY record for the new key and publish it in the parent zone.
 (The new record replace any existing records for the zone being signed.)
-When it is time for this to happen a message with log-level "info" will be sent to syslog looking something like:
+When it is time for this to happen a message with log-level `info` will be sent to syslog looking something like:

         Mar 16 11:39:05 sion ods-enforcerd: DS Record set has changed, the current set looks like:
         Mar 16 11:39:05 sion ods-enforcerd: example.com.
 3600 IN DNSKEY 257 3 7 AwEAAbcTSmphJUMKvegvDgqGspRM8IHlKZqoU5pkPaTtRLkioxGyZ5iIh4bNnvqmx1zWIttuJ6erGUMOatMm3SXxiTr9OLaRPr86KVpo6mzejTqFicGxSp3KsrbUvyIs/V84Ry7XZBKVKVjgppjmqeS8mRtXM4UynwTEJk0hKQfCcmkH0Q/fhZibwBVG+OcBfvTdsQbp8LZN4oVqn/vzhnuxFkE8biTr19jmKTdtgkhp524ML59v7prg7F/+Lb2OJLc8Gg6pastUeqXc/Iv2CdVyOvMWRW39VCzyLbKpmyqB8Hc4Kn1pT5Idqc3/N3qBvXVe3HyyiZbjHGxOT6RZNNT8= ;{id = 51994 (ksk), size = 2048b}